TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-provisioning-service-issue-v2.md

 ## **Recommended Steps**

-* Review the progress bar to understand why the application is in [quarantine](https://docs.microsoft.com/azure/active-directory/app-provisioning/application-provisioning-quarantine-status).
+* Review the progress bar to understand why the application is in [quarantine](https://docs.microsoft.com/azure/active-directory/app-provisioning/application-provisioning-quarantine-status)

-* Review the audit logs and set the activity filter to "Quarantine" to see the quarantine history for the application.
+* Review the audit logs and set the activity filter to "Quarantine" to see the quarantine history for the application

-* Review the [provisioning logs](https://docs.microsoft.com/azure/active-directory/reports-monitoring/concept-provisioning-logs) to get detailed error information.
+* Review the [provisioning logs](https://docs.microsoft.com/azure/active-directory/reports-monitoring/concept-provisioning-logs) to get detailed error information

-* Use the [on-demand provisioning](https://docs.microsoft.com/azure/active-directory/app-provisioning/provision-on-demand) capability to provision a user and get detailed diagnostics about the steps taken.
+* Use the [on-demand provisioning](https://docs.microsoft.com/azure/active-directory/app-provisioning/provision-on-demand) capability to provision a user and get detailed diagnostics about the steps taken

 ## **Recommended Documents**